Reporting Obligations (FINRA Rule 4530)

 • Reports are submitted electronically through the FINRA Gateway.

-• Every written complaint counts for the quarterly 4530(d) statistical summary
+• Every written complaint counts for the quarterly statistical summary

-• Only complaints alleging theft or misappropriation trigger the 30-calendar-day 4530(a)(1)(B) event report
+• Only complaints alleging theft or misappropriation trigger the 30-calendar-day event report

-Think of it this way: 4530(d) is the firm's bulk census of complaints, filed four times a year.
-4530(a) is the urgent individual-event channel for the serious ones.
+Think of it this way: the quarterly report is the firm's bulk census of complaints, filed four times a year.
+The event-reporting channel is the urgent individual-event channel for the serious ones.
 The two systems coexist, and a severe complaint usually feeds both.

 Exam Tip: Gotchas

-• The quarterly statistical report under Rule 4530(d) is due on the 15th CALENDAR day after quarter-end.
+• The quarterly statistical report is due on the 15th CALENDAR day after quarter-end.
 Not the end of the month and not 15 business days.
-Q1 ends March 31, so the 4530(d) filing is due April 15.
+Q1 ends March 31, so the quarterly filing is due April 15.

-How does Rule 4530(e) coordinate with Form U4 and U5 filings?
+How does the firm event-reporting rule coordinate with Form U4 and U5 filings?

-Rule 4530(e) creates a limited safe harbor: a reporting event disclosed on Form U4 or Form U5 consistent with those forms' requirements generally does not need to be reported separately under 4530.
+The duplicate-filing safe harbor in the firm event-reporting rule is limited: a reporting event disclosed on Form U4 or Form U5 consistent with those forms' requirements generally does not need to be reported separately as a 30-day event.

-• The underlying event still has to be disclosed; 4530(e) just eliminates the duplicate filing
+• The underlying event still has to be disclosed; the safe harbor just eliminates the duplicate filing

 • Practically, a single written customer complaint alleging a sales-practice violation with $5,000 or more in claimed damages often generates several of the following at once:

-• Form U4 amendment (rep-level disclosure; see Section 5)
+• Form U4 amendment (rep-level disclosure; see the Form U4/U5 disclosure section)

 • BrokerCheck publication of the underlying Form U4 disclosure